 The time and date on my virtual trainer ride are incorrect.

 Strava uses the timestamps in the file along with the UTC offset of the location in which you're riding (based on the GPS data in the file) to determine the start time of your activity.
 Depending on how your virtual trainer formats the time data, it's very likely that the start time, and possibly the date, will be different on Strava than the day you actually rode.
 For example, Zwift's island of Watopia takes place on a real island called "Te Anau," which is UTC+11.
 Because of this many people will not see their activity until the Zwift time/date becomes present time for their timezone.

 Do virtual ride activities count towards distance or elevation challenges?

 Will virtual activities count towards my metrics?

 Virtual activities will count towards your profile stats.
 This includes the year to date (YTD) stats, histogram, last 4 weeks, among others.

-Once an activity is marked as virtual ride or run there is no way to change the activity type.
+Once an activity is marked as a virtual ride or run there is no way to change the activity type.
 Please proceed with submitting a support ticket.